Skip to content

 Mission Statement:

-The Dr. William J. and Frances Hanna Memorial Grant of The United Methodist Foundation of the Virginia Conference exists for the primary purpose to fund one special initiative annually that can maximize impact in the broadest context.
+The Dr. William J. and Frances Hanna Memorial Grant of the United Methodist Foundation of the Virginia Conference exists for the primary purpose to fund one special initiative annually that can maximize impact in the broadest context.
 This grant is designed with a special focus on creating a new strategic ministry initiative that could have potential for wide impact across the Conference.
 Funds may be used in any variety of directions for clergy or laypeople; for local church planting and for revitalization.

 Guidelines of the Micah 6:8/No Harm Do Good Endowment Grant